 The Swingles are one of the world’s most admired and loved vocal groups.
-With a natural flair as entertainers, their stylish shows take them to concert halls, arenas and festival stages across the world.
-Praised for their “stunning reinventions… audacious harmonies… and superhero singing to truly raise goosebumps” (The Guardian), The Swingles have earned five Grammy Awards and receive prestigious international accolades year-on-year.
-Also appearing on film and TV soundtracks, The Swingles’ musical evolution and creative genius has made them as relevant today as when Ward Swingle started the group nearly six decades ago.
+With a natural flair as entertainers, their stylish shows take them to venues and festival stages across the world.
+Praised for their “stunning reinventions… audacious harmonies… and superhero singing to truly raise goosebumps” (The Guardian), The Swingles have earned five Grammy Awards are recipients of prestigious international accolades year-on-year.
+With generations of fans from their live performances and appearances on film and TV soundtracks, The Swingles’ musical evolution and creative drive makes them as relevant today as when Ward Swingle started the group nearly six decades ago.

 American-born Ward Swingle first assembled a group of Parisian session singers (originally named The Swingle Singers) to sing Bach’s music for the keyboard in 1962.
-A bold, musically ground-breaking idea at the time, the resulting album ‘Jazz Sebastian Bach’ was a huge hit and launched The Swingles to fame.
-Since then, the group has released more than 50 albums with a repertoire that has grown to include a huge variety of music, fuelled by Ward Swingle’s pioneering spirit and omnivorous musical tastes.
+The resulting album ‘Jazz Sebastian Bach’ was a huge hit, breaking new musical ground and launching The Swingles to fame.
+Since then, the group has released more than 50 albums encompassing a huge variety of music, fuelled by Ward Swingle’s pioneering spirit and omnivorous musical tastes.
 Carrying forward this legacy, today’s Swingles are Federica Basile (Italy), Joanna Goldsmith-Eteson (UK), Imogen Parry (UK), Oliver Griffiths (UK), Jamie Wright (UK), Jon Smith (US) and Edward Randell (UK).